jlb2637/RP2040-Macro-pad/README.md

 https://www.digikey.com/en/maker/projects/hardware-design-with-the-rp2040-part-1-schematic/c4326f0fd813413698d617cf625125ee

-I am planning on using QMK to set up the keyboard matrix later down the line.
+I am planning on using QMK to set up the keyboard matrix, currently learning about its data-driven configuration!

 I will be updating this to post the schematics and layout once I have completed a design review.